• Skip to primary navigation

 Can I make them ahead of time?

 I often will make several batches and flash freeze them.
-In case you don’t know how to flash freeze something, all you need to do is place the gluten free muffins on a baking sheet.
+If you don’t know how to flash freeze something, you only need to place the gluten-free muffins on a baking sheet.
 Place the entire baking pan in the freezer for 2 hours or so.
 The muffins should be fairly hard and frozen.
-Then just take the muffins and place them in an airtight container or freezer bag for storage.
+Then just place the muffins in an airtight container or freezer bag for storage.

 Can I turn this into a casserole?